- Antiaging Tips & Secrets to Look Younger Slideshow

-What are the options for implant size?
+What are the options for breast implant size?

 The ultimate size of the breast is mainly a personal decision by the patient.
 Cup size is an inexact estimate of the final size since cup sizes vary with the bra manufacturer and how tight or loose the patient wears her bra as well as how much breast tissue is already present.
 Describing the preferred cup size does aid the surgeon, but it also helps to look at pictures or photos to show the physician the desired final look.